zimicjs/zimic/README.md

 > [!IMPORTANT]
 >
-> All mocking operations in remote interceptors are _asynchronous_.
+> All mocking operations in remote interceptors are **asynchronous**.
 Make sure to `await` them before making requests.
 >
-> Some code snippets in this `README.md` display a local and a remote interceptor example side by side.
-Generally, the
+> Many code snippets in this `README.md` show examples with a local and a remote interceptor.
+Generally, the remote
-> remote snippets differ only by adding `await` when necessary.
+> snippets differ only by adding `await` where necessary.
 >
 > If you are using [`typescript-eslint`](https://typescript-eslint.io), a handy rule is
 > [`@typescript-eslint/no-floating-promises`](https://typescript-eslint.io/rules/no-floating-promises).
 It checks that